 It is costs, not size that matters

-Please note, a true behavioural email provider should be able to do all of the above scenarios!
-One other very important thing to remember is that behavioural email can be a tactic for businesses large and small, the level of traffic you have coming to your site should not affect your decision.
+Please note, a true behavioral email provider should be able to do all of the above scenarios!
+One other very important thing to remember is that behavioral email can be a tactic for businesses large and small, the level of traffic you have coming to your site should not affect your decision.

 Only the cost of the provider to ensure you can achieve a sensible ROI matters – some of the best companies I have worked with in this field are smaller businesses that can exploit the varied nature of the subject.